monomon/neovim-config/README.md

 Welcome to my repo used for keeping my Neovim configuration files that are important for me whenever I setup a new system that I use neovim regularly on.

+This project is licensed under the terms of the [MIT license](https://github.com/Tenn1518/neovim-config/blob/master/LICENSE.txt).

  Plugins | Description
  ------- | -----------
  [Pathogen.vim](https://github.com/tpope/vim-pathogen) | Plugin installer and manager